Zenoo/generic-dashboard/README.md

 - Copy `.env.sample` to `.env` and adapt the variables

+- Set the environment variable `AUTH_SECRET` with a random string generated with `openssl rand -base64 33`

 - Install dependencies: `pnpm i`

 - Update the database with `npx prisma migrate dev`